What Is Rejuran? Understanding Salmon DNA Skin Treatments

 How Rejuran Supports Skin Repair

-What makes Rejuran different from traditional skin treatments is its focus on biological repair rather than artificial enhancement.
+What makes Rejuran different from many traditional skin treatments is its focus on biological repair rather than surface cosmetic change.
 It doesn’t rely on synthetic volume or surface hydration.
-Instead, it delivers biocompatible polynucleotides naturally derived from salmon DNA into the deeper layers of the skin, where they help restore function at a cellular level.
+Instead, it delivers biocompatible polynucleotides from salmon DNA into the deeper layers of the skin, where they are intended to support normal cell function.

 Why Salmon DNA?

-Salmon DNA is used in Rejuran because it closely resembles human DNA in structure, making it highly compatible with our tissue.
-When introduced into the skin, these polynucleotides activate repair mechanisms that typically slow down with age.
-This includes improving the skin’s ability to heal, maintain hydration, and protect against daily damage.
+Salmon DNA is used in Rejuran because it closely resembles human DNA in structure, and is considered compatible with skin tissue.
+When introduced into the skin, these polynucleotides are thought to support repair processes that typically slow down with age.
+This may include the way the skin heals, maintains hydration and responds to daily exposure.

-Reinforcing barrier function to protect against environmental stress
+• Reinforcing barrier function to help protect against environmental stress

 Collagen, Texture, and Skin Strength